Turkey Shepherd’s Pie

 - 5 cups Mashed Potatoes

 - Grease baking dish and set dish to the side.

-- Add the garlic, mushrooms, and thyme, and continue cooking and stirring for 3-4 minutes.
+- Add the garlic and mushrooms, and continue cooking and stirring for 5-7 minutes.

 - Add the broth and bring to a boil, stirring continuously until the mixture has thickened, 5-6 minutes.